Ame-Build/Ame-Bus-Doc/src/content/docs/introduction/what_is_shizuku.md

 ---
-title: What is Ame Bus
+title: What is Shizuku
 ---

-Ame Bus is a microservices framework based on NATS for Rust.
+Shizuku is a microservices framework based on NATS for Rust.
 It provides a simple and easy-to-use API for building microservices.
 It also provides a powerful routing system for NATS.

-Ame Bus is trying to challenge Spring Boot with rust's ecosystem.
+Shizuku is trying to challenge Spring Boot with rust's ecosystem.

 ## Compared to other frameworks